-If sample results do not meet the requirements of the Safe Drinking Water Act, 2002 - Ontario Regulation 169/03 the watermain shall be re-sampled until two consecutive sets of sample results meet the requirements of the Safe Drinking Water Act, 2002 - Ontario Regulation 169/03 and /or retested at the direction of the Department of Engineering and Public Works Water/Wastewater Division.
+If sample results do not meet the requirements of the Safe Drinking Water Act, 2002 - Ontario Regulation 169/03 the watermain shall be re-sampled until two consecutive sets of sample results meet the requirements of the Safe Drinking Water Act, 2002 - Ontario Regulation 169/03 and /or retested at the direction of the Operations and Infrastructure Department - Water/Wastewater Division.
 This may include additional swabbing, flushing, re-chlorinating, de-chlorinating and re-sampling.